Top 4 Tips on Finding a Mentor That Will Help You Grow Your Business

 The amazing thing about finding a great mentor is that they can give you tools and content that you can directly apply to your business and even your life.

-A mentor doesn’t have to be someone who you have one on one sessions with, it can be as part of an online course or membership.
+A mentor doesn’t have to be someone who you have one-on-one sessions with, it can be as part of an online course or membership.
 Just make sure that they are willing to share their exact learnings and resources with you.
 You need to see the specifics, I'm talking about all the details!

-Do you see what I mean?
+See what I mean?
 Your mentor needs to be sharing enough so that you can learn exactly how to run your business.

 #3: Be willing to invest in a great mentor